Uncanny Avengers: Civil War II

-Faced with the tension of the escalating conflict in the superhuman community, along with Steve's own refusal to deal with the threat of the Terrigenesis cloud and the danger to mutant lives, Rogue contemplates disbanding the Unity Squad, but they are called back together when Doctor Voodoo reveals that his brother has allied with the Hand to steal Bruce Banner's corpse and resurrect the Hulk as their soldier.
-The Squad is unable to stop the Hand's ceremony, but after they contain the Hulk, Voodoo is able to enter the astral plane and release Banner of the Hand's influence, choosing his friend Bruce over the Hand's offer to release his brother's spirit.
+Faced with the tension of the escalating conflict in the superhuman community, along with Steve's own refusal to deal with the threat of the Terrigen cloud and the danger to mutant lives, Rogue contemplates disbanding the Unity Squad, but they are called back together when Doctor Voodoo reveals that his brother has allied with the Hand to steal Bruce Banner's corpse and resurrect the Hulk as their soldier.
+The Squad is unable to stop the Hand's ceremony, but after they contain the Hulk, Voodoo is able to enter the astral plane and release Banner of the Hand's influence.

 As the war ends, the Red Skull mounts his attack, having used his telepathic powers to subtly take control of the heroes, but Deadpool is able to resist him long enough to place Magneto's old helmet on Rogue, allowing her to defeat the Skull.
-Beast subsequently performs an operation to remove the elements of Xavier's brain from the Skull without compromising the Skull's personality, Rogue and Johnny incinerating the brain fragment to prevent anyone else using Xavier in that manner.
+Beast subsequently performs an operation to remove the elements of Xavier's brain from the Skull without compromising the Skull's personality.

 Volume 4

-In light of the unexpected attack on Krakoa during the third Hellfire Gala by Orchis that killed some mutants and displaced some others as well as the theft of the Captain Krakoa armor, Captain America formed a new incarnation of the Uncanny Avengers where his orders to the team regarding the attack on the mutants is to "avenge them".
+Following Orchis's attack on Krakoa during the third Hellfire Gala, Captain America forms a new incarnation of the Uncanny Avengers, intending to avenge Orchis's victims.